TheHive-Project/TheHiveDocs/feature-set.md

 ## Alert Management

-Alerts are a sort of incidents not yet qualified as a Case.
+Alerts are a sort of incident not yet qualified as a Case.
 The Alerts sections allows:

 - Listing and searching for alerts
-- Marking alerts read
+- Marking alerts as read
-- Ignoring alerts update
+- Ignoring alert updates
 - Previewing alert details
   - Display alert details and editable custom fields
-  - Display alert's observables
+  - Display alerts observables
   - Display similar cases
 - Importing an alert as an emtpty case or using a case template
 - Merging an alert into an existing case